Emily Woo Zeller

 Emily Woo Zeller is an American voice actress and audio book narrator.
 She voices Panam Palmer in CD Projekt Red's 2020 videogame Cyberpunk 2077.
-In the Star Wars canon, she is Dr. Aphra in the audio drama Dr. Aphra and narrated in the 2020 audio production of FROM A CERTAIN POINT OF VIEW: THE EMPIRE STRIKES BACK.
+In the Star Wars canon, she voiced Dr. Aphra in the audiobook Dr. Aphra, and narrated the 2020 audiobook of From a Certain Point of View: The Empire Strikes Back.

 Personal life

 Zeller attended UC Berkeley majoring in dance, theater, and performance studies.
 In her fifth year, she was awarded one of the school's Eisner Awards for creative talent in 2006.
 After school, she spent some time living on Lamma Island in Hong Kong.

 Awards and honors

 In 2020, AudioFile Magazine selected Zeller as a Golden Voice narrator.